DarkEnergyScienceCollaboration/CS6.2/README.md

-#  Identify relevant galaxy properties
+#  Assemble requirements for DC2 and DC3

 Summary -- Create a document containing the requirements for DC2 and DC3 with regard to prediction tools.
 The document will include: the list of statistics for which predictions are needed, the required accuracy of the